swiftwasm/JavaScriptKit/Sources/JavaScriptKit/Documentation.docc/Articles/Importing-TypeScript-into-Swift.md

 BridgeJS enables seamless integration between Swift and JavaScript by automatically generating Swift bindings from TypeScript declaration files (`.d.ts`).
 This provides type-safe access to JavaScript APIs directly from your Swift code.

-The key benefits of this approach include:
+The key benefits of this approach over `@dynamicMemberLookup`-based APIs include:

 - **Type Safety**: Catch errors at compile-time rather than runtime
 - **IDE Support**: Get autocompletion and documentation in your Swift editor
 - **Performance**: Eliminating dynamism allows us to optimize the glue code

+If you prefer keeping your project simple, you can continue using `@dynamicMemberLookup`-based APIs.

 ## Getting Started